Skywalker-912/CompSciProject/README.md

 # Welcome to OnTrack

-If you are installing this for the first time do the following
+If you are installing this for the first time: virtualenv OnTrackSolution
-virtualenv OnTrackSolution
 cd OnTrackSolution\Scripts
 activate

-Now go to the folder and run the following
+Now go to the folder and run the following:

 pip install django
 REM pip install mysqlclient (1.4.4)
 cd..
-django-admin startproject OnTrackProject

 git init
 git remote add origin https://github.com/Skywalker-912/CompSciProject.git